rcos/rcos-handbook/docs/resources/code_of_conduct_template.md

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
 In the case of contributors external to RPI and/or RCOS, temporary or permanent bans may occur.
 RPI-specific policies are outlined in the RCOS [Bylaws](https://rcos.github.io/rcos-handbook/#/resources/bylaws).

 ## [Your Project]-Specific Guidelines
 Add any additional ground rules you would like your project team to follow (if any) here.

+Ground rules regarding technical or project management aspects of your project should go in your Contributing Guidelines.

 ## License and Attribution